- Judy Garland is on the passenger list and its the Captain’s Dinner Night on the SS United States…

 - And it is the one night that Judy Garland left her stateroom.

 - Pictured: Sid Luff and his wife Judy Garland with a friend John Carlyle at right.
-1956 1st Class Dining Room – SS UNITED STATES…
+1956 1st Class Dining Room – the SS UNITED STATES…

 Cunard Line Passenger Lists